notwaldorf/notwaldorf.github.com/_posts/2015-11-22-a-year-in-review.markdown

 So I started working on dumb side projects to feel less miserable.
 I made a [link aliaser](http://meowni.ca/meowto/).
 I bought [dumb](http://canihaveapony.com/) domains.
-I wrote [blog](http://meowni.ca/posts/chromium-101/) [posts](http://meowni.ca/posts/chromium-owners) about the only things that I knew, which were working on Chromium.
+I wrote [blog](http://meowni.ca/posts/chromium-101/) [posts](http://meowni.ca/posts/chromium-owners) about the only thing that I knew, which was working on Chromium.
 I noticed that not working on Chromium made me happy.

 So I bit the bullet, left Chromium, and joined Polymer.